Delicious Brews Await on the Central Florida Ale Trail and Beyond

 Hourglass Brewing’s main location is a 240-seat taproom in Longwood, about 25 minutes north of our main tourism districts.
 It's decorated with nostalgic remembrances and the work of local artists, and offers a variety of table-top and console games for free play.
-Appropriately enough, a second location can be found in downtown Orlando’s Hourglass District.
+Appropriately enough, a second location can be found in Orlando’s Hourglass District just east of downtown.

 Orange County Brewers

 Although originally located in Orange County (hence the name), Orange County Brewers can now be found at its new home in Seminole County, about 30 minutes north of downtown Orlando.
 More importantly, this brewery has earned a rabid following with lots of plans for expansion.
 It's also one of the few local breweries with a female brewmaster, who's known for creative recipes with unique flavors.

 Porters, lagers, witbiers, blonde ales and IPAs — including a green tea variety — are among Orange County Brewers' concoctions, and they usually have a guest tap or two.
 The beers are complemented by a robust events schedule, including brunches, trivia and even a beer flight school.

 Located at the Oviedo Mall, about 30 minutes north of Orlando’s tourism districts, Oviedo Brewing Company has a hardy lineup of brews for you to enjoy, including their Barnyard Blonde (blonde ale), Ovideo-Zen (Hefeweizen), Mama Samba (IPA Imperial), and more.

 The brews pair perfectly with their food menu, and fun events such as weekly trivia nights.
 They’re also up for hosting memorable private events.